qubes.vm.dispvm – Disposable VM

 Create entries in Qubes DB.

-When domain is loaded assert that this vm has a template.
+When qube is loaded, assert that this qube has a template.

 on_domain_paused(event, **kwargs)[source]